 SPECIAL ROBIE CONSIDERATIONS

 The noon start of Robie Creek means higher temperatures, and the question of when to eat your breakfast/brunch.
 To help acclimate, run several times over the final few weeks during the warmest part of the day.
 It takes about 10 days to acclimate to warmer weather.
 Eat a normal race-day breakfast 3-4 hours before the start.
-Feel free to supplement with a few simple carbohydrates during the hour prior to the start if you have experimented with this in training and already know what to do.
+Feel free to supplement with carbohydrates during the hour prior to the start, only if you have experimented with this in training and already know what to do.

 LOTS OF SLEEP AND STRETCHING

 Consider stretching thoroughly the last few days (including the morning of the race) and don’t forget you are approximately 17% more flexible when you are warmed up first.
 Stretch gently and patiently.
 If it hurts, that is your sign you are being too aggressive and know it takes 6-15 seconds before your brain will signal to that muscle group to relax and begin lengthening.
 Sleep is when we repair, rebuild, and recharge.
 The night before the night before is the most important of all.

 The last two weeks is not the time to experiment.
 Don’t try anything new the last few days (foods, supplements, stretches, etc.) Stick to your plan.

 What to wear?
 Wear synthetics… the same items you’ve worn all season.
 Dress for the weather, and check out the 10-day weather forecast on Wunderground Boise .

 If you have new shoes, try to break them in.
 Put at least 30 miles on new shoes before racing them.
 No more than 300 miles on them on race day.
 Remember, the insoles that come in new shoes break down much faster than the shoes themselves, so consider replacing them.